| Advice for Expats

 experience with language books that try to teach foreigner how to speak

+the local lingo are VERY lacking.
 On the flipside, many foreigners learn to speak (not from books) and

 they make the opposite mistake (which is worse in my opinion).